Home

 Structure

-The code-server script serves as an HTTP API for login and starting a remote Code process.
+code-server essentially serves as an HTTP API for logging in and starting a remote Code process.

 The CLI code is in src/node and the HTTP routes are implemented in src/node/routes.